Once a time

 Cinderella's had a surprise for her.

-I have a pot of lentils into the ashes for you.
-If you have them out again in two hours' time, you shall go to the with us.
+I have emptied a pot of into the ashes for you.
+If you have picked out again in two hours' time, you shall go to the with us.

 in the sky, in the eaves, I the leaves, In the fields, In the and ponds...

-LITTLE RED HOOD And a few of pies... please...
+LITTLE RED RIDING And a few of pies... please...

-Come, birds, Down from the And the leaves, fields, Out of and ponds...
+Come, birds, from the eaves And the leaves, fields, Out of and ponds...

 Now, squeeze, pal...